William C. Macdonald Professor

 Visit the Paul-André Crépeau Centre for Private and Comparative Law website

 He is the author of The Law of Tracing (Oxford University Press, 1997), and a co-author of Waters’ Law of Trusts in Canada, 4th ed.
 (Carswell, 2012).
 He is a co-author and the English reporter of Commercial Trusts in European Private Law (Cambridge University Press, 2005; paperback, 2009).
 He is a contributor to Canadian Corporate Law: Cases, Notes and Materials, 4th ed.
 (Butterworths, 2010), Oosterhoff on Trusts: Text, Commentary and Materials, 7th ed.
 (Carswell, 2009), and The Law of Restitution in Canada: Cases, Notes and Materials (Emond Montgomery, 2004).
-He recently edited two books, The Worlds of the Trust (Cambridge University Press, 2013) and Re-imagining the Trust: Trusts in Civil Law (Cambridge University Press, 2012).
+He edited three works on comparative trust law: The Worlds of the Trust (Cambridge University Press, 2013); La fiducie en droit civil (a special issue ((2013) 58:4) of the McGill Law Journal) and Re-imagining the Trust: Trusts in Civil Law (Cambridge University Press, 2012).
 He is also the author of numerous articles, book chapters, notes and reviews.

 LL.B., Faculté de droit, Université de Montréal: 2001-2006